OffenderWatch App Frequently Asked Questions

 For Android, download the new OffenderWatch App on the parent and child devices.
 Use your same family login and password.

 The version number is on the lower right of the login screen.
-You should be on version 2.9 or higher.
+You should be on version 2.11.12 on iOS or 2.10.10 for Android Parent and 2.10.19 for Child Version.

-What is included in the new Free SVN App?
+What is included in the new Free OffenderWatch App?

 Find Sex Offenders Near Me